The William L. Duren '26 Professorship Program

 The William L. Duren '26 Professorship Program was established and endowed with a generous gift from Professor William L. Duren '26, M.A.
 '28, Ph.D., LL.D. honoris causa '59, professor emeritus of mathematics and former dean of the College of Arts and Sciences at the University of Virginia.

-Each year, two faculty members serve as Duren Professors, and eligibility is open to all full-time professors, including professors of practice.
+Each year, up to three faculty members serve as Duren Professors, and eligibility is open to all full-time professors in the liberal arts, sciences, and engineering.
 Duren Professors enjoy an especially close relationship to the Newcomb-Tulane College during their tenure in the program.
 They are provided with additional resources that permit them to adopt distinctive pedagogies (team-teaching, use of auxiliary materials or electronic information technologies, and others), and to arrange for and facilitate distinctive kinds of meaningful interactions with students enrolled in the courses they teach as Duren Professors.

 Click here to read an article about Dr. Duren, published in the 2008 Newcomb-Tulane Collegian & Review.

 Professor García's Duren-supported course, The Latinx South: Historical Antecedents and Contemporary Issues of U.S. Immigration, is a survey of modern-era immigration policies.
 The course moves from the mid nineteenth-century forward to focus on the contemporary U.S. South, from Hurricane Katrina through present-day transformations ushered in by the rise of private detention facilities and ICE policing.
 The class will examine debates around Latinx immigration specifically, including how immigration should be regulated, who has the right to migrate and move, and how immigrants participate in local and national economies.
 Guest lectures and on-site visits to detention facilities will supplement classroom discussions.